Give, take, and share seeds

 What About Flowers?

 Saving the seeds of flowers also plays an important role in supporting biodiversity.
 Flowers will attract pollinators that are necessary for some plants to pollinate.
-In Canada, there are over 1000 pollinator species, including bees, butterflies, wasps, flies, beetles, and birds.
-In Ontario there are over 400 bee species!
-Thanks to their existence, we harvest thousands of crops such as apples, pears, cucumbers, melons, berries, every year.
+Canada has over 1000 pollinator species, including bees, butterflies, wasps, flies, beetles, and birds.
+In Ontario, there are over 400 bee species!
+Thanks to their existence, we harvest thousands of crops such as apples, pears, cucumbers, melons, and berries, every year.

 Invasive vs Native Plants

-Growing native flowers and saving & sharing the seeds will create a neighbourhood with a favorable environment for all kinds of pollinators that are necessary for our clean, fair and sustainable food system.
+Growing native flowers and saving & sharing the seeds will create a neighbourhood with a favourable environment for all kinds of pollinators that are necessary for our clean, fair and sustainable food system.